carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 #### What happened?

-- HRR will use TH to generate our data declaration
+- HRR will use TH to generate our record type

 - A database connection will be needed on compilation time

-- Our data declaration will have the fields of the table in CamelCase
+- Our record will have the fields of the table in CamelCase

 - I did have to define the `defineTable` method, see file `hrr/src/HRR/DataSource.hs`, with PostgreSQL-specific functions.